Battlecross: Drummer changes and 2014

-Rise to Power , departure of Alex Bent (2015–present) and indefinite hiatus
+Rise to Power, departure of Alex Bent, and indefinite hiatus (2015–2022)

 On May 27, 2015, the band released a new single entitled "Not Your Slave", and revealed the title of their upcoming studio album as Rise to Power.

 Alex Bent left the band in 2015 and was replaced with Brian Zink.

 In April 2016, the ensemble toured with Soulfly, Abnormality, Suffocation and Lody Kong.

-In October to November 2016, Battlecross went on tour with Soilwork and Unearth and announced a headlining tour with Allegaeon in support.
+From October to November 2016, Battlecross went on tour with Soilwork and Unearth and announced a headlining tour with Allegaeon in support.

 In January 2019, the ensemble indicated that they were working on new material.

 In 2022, the band announced their annual “Battle Christmas” show would take place on December 9.
-They revealed the show would be their last "for the foreseeable future" and the band will then go on indefinite hiatus.
+They revealed the show would be their last "for the foreseeable future" and the band would then go on indefinite hiatus.

-Reviews

-Pursuit of Honor received accolades from music reviewers from across the globe.
-In many reviews, the album referenced the band's promise to rival the Big Four of Metal and perhaps one of the best albums on the modern thrash metal scene.
-The band and the debut also drew comparisons to metal groove heavy-weights Pantera and Lamb of God, with Metal Assault naming the record "one of the most 'complete' heavy metal albums in recent times" and "bristling with fist-pumping, face-melting heavy metal at its finest."

-Oft-critical website Blabbermouth reviewed the album as "easily one of the better metal debuts of 2011", stating that "Pursuit of Honor will leave you breathless, maybe even skinless" and giving the album an '8' rating.
-The website described the album as "traditional thrash metal, but not in a retro wannabe sense, and is delivered in a package that is modern, yet avoids being too cookie-cutter; melodic, yet not 'pretty' or cleanly sung.
-Death metal heaviness with compositional skill, 'Pursuit of Honor' is above all else inanely energized."